edunham/site/drafts/kangaroos.rst

 Nobody new joined for a while, and Aggie left after her fourth year to go cross roads in front of unwary motorists, but Bill stayed in school and kept improving.
 When she left school, Aggie could jump 5 meters.
-She knew she'd worked hard, and could always jump further than Bill, so she felt pretty good about herself.
+She knew she'd worked hard, and could always jump farther than Bill, so she felt pretty good about herself.

 At the start of the school's fourth year, after Aggie had left, a new student